 To best help children through the divorce, consider the following: It is best to give simple explanations that are factual, but not details of the causes for the divorce; avoid blaming the other parent; let the children know that they are loved by both parents and that both parents will always be available for them; definitely let them know that they are in no way the cause of the divorce.
 These are but a few ideas.
 There are many books available to assist you.
-You can explore my Bibliography link for references.
 You may also wish to seek professional advice.

 Children who have been raised by two parents need to feel that both parents still love them, regardless of a divorce and the resulting breakup of the family unit.
 Both parents continue to have the responsibility of raising their children with love, despite the reality that the parents will not be living happily together.
 Although parents divorce, neither parent divorces the child, and most certainly the child does not divorce the parent.
 Regardless of how you may feel as a marital partner, if you have children you will be co-parenting with the other parent in one fashion or another.
 The most functional form of co-parenting reflects cooperation, communication, consistency, and compromise.
 When these components are lacking, a dysfunctional form of co-parenting, better termed "parallel parenting," prevails.
 In many instances it is thought to be an unhealthy form of interaction for all parties involved.
 Granted, however, in some cases there may not be an alternative.